 *Charles Bailey was born on this date in 1919.
 He was a Black army pilot, educator, businessman, and WW II hero.

-From DeLand, Florida, he was the son of Archie and Josephine Bailey raised these children in a small town on the southwest coast of Florida, their hometown offered no schooling for Blacks.
+From DeLand, Florida, he was the son of Archie, and Josephine Bailey raised these children in a small town on the southwest coast of Florida; their hometown offered no schooling for Blacks.
 He and his brothers and sisters had no option but to attend schools in other communities.
 The injustices of Jim Crow segregation and deeply rooted racism presented unjust obstacles.
 Bailey graduated from the all-black Howard Academy in Ocala.
 There was no black high school in Charlotte County.
-So he lived with the family in the Ocala area while going to high school there.
+So he lived with his family in the Ocala area while attending high school there.

-For two years, in the late ’30s, Charles was enrolled at Bethune-Cookman College in Dayton Beach, one of the few black institutions of higher learning in the state at the time.
-While in college Bailey enlisted in the Army Air Corps.
+For two years, in the late ’30s, Charles was enrolled at Bethune-Cookman College in Dayton Beach, one of the few black institutions of higher learning in the state.
+While in college, Bailey enlisted in the Army Air Corps.
 On April 29, 1943, he earned his wings and gold second lieutenant’s bars upon graduation from aviation cadet training at Tuskegee Institute in Alabama.
 A month later, when the 99th Fighter Squadron shipped out to take part in the Allied Invasion of North Africa, Charles was one of the squadron’s pilots.
 Bailey was one of 1,000 Black men who made up the U.S. Army's 99th Fighter Squadron.
 Forced by segregation to train at an isolated Army airfield in Alabama, they destroyed 261 enemy aircraft.
 Bailey flew 133 missions over Europe and North Africa.

-The last of a family of seven sons and two daughters who distinguished themselves in war and life during World War II, Korea, and much of the 20th Century.
-Charles Bailey he was the first Floridian to become a member of the Tuskegee Airmen died in July 2001 he was 82.
+The last of a family of seven sons and two daughters distinguished themselves in war and life during World War II, Korea, and much of the 20th Century.
+Charles Bailey he was the first Floridian to become a member of the Tuskegee Airmen, died in July 2001; he was 82.